fscorrupt/awesome-stars/README.md

 - [allaboutduncan/clu-comics](https://github.com/allaboutduncan/clu-comics) - Digital comic curation app to read, manage, edit, and update libraries of any size.
 - [Jiayi-Pan/TinyZero](https://github.com/Jiayi-Pan/TinyZero) - Minimal reproduction of DeepSeek R1-Zero
 - [rdavydov/Twitch-Channel-Points-Miner-v2](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2) - [NEW] A simple script that will watch a stream for you and earn the channel points.
 A successor of Tkd-Alex's original repo.
-- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the Open Cloud Security Platform trusted by thousands to automate security and compliance in any cloud environment.
-With thousands of ready-to-use checks and compliance frameworks, delivers
+- [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the world’s most widely used open-source cloud security platform that automates security and compliance across any cloud environment.
 - [rallyspeed/Azure-CIS](https://github.com/rallyspeed/Azure-CIS) - Automate Azure subscription check against CIS Benchmark
 - [deepseek-ai/DeepSeek-V3](https://github.com/deepseek-ai/DeepSeek-V3) -
 - [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.